 2. Explain your issue succinctly.

-Hali has explained to a chat agent that he took our unit for snorkeling, not going beyond the suggested depth limit.
+Hali has explained to a chat agent that he took our unit for snorkeling, not going beyond the suggested depth limit of 10m.
 He has made sure the doors were sealed properly beforehand.
 After discovering the leak, he dried the GoPro in rice for 2 days and it still would not turn on.
 The agent approved of a one-time replacement.

 We’ve read from others’ experiences that if you are initially denied a replacement unit, try again and talk to different agent.
 Don’t lose hope!